 A Different Way of Brain Processing: Dyslexia

-This collection of books, ‘A Different Way of Brain Processing’ gives a broader understanding of dyslexia, celebrating its diversity rather than seeing it as a disability.
+This collection of books, ‘A Different Way of Brain Processing: Dyslexia’ gives a broader understanding of dyslexia, celebrating its diversity rather than seeing it as solely a disability.
 By considering both the strengths and challenges dyslexia can create, I aim to encourage and inspire those with dyslexia, as well as inform those around them.
-The books were informed by face to face interviews, questionaires, current research surrounding Dyslexia and my personal experience.
+The books were informed by face to face interviews, current research, questionaires and my personal experience.
 Dyslexics often have an alternative perspective on the world.
-Instead of trying to make children less dyslexic, we should aim to be better at being dyslexic.
+Instead of trying to make children less dyslexic, we should aim to be better at being dyslexic :)

 If you are interested in reading about the Creative Dyslexia workshops I run please see here.